jerryhgladinet/docs/user_web/source/chapter9.rst

     DISABLE EXTERNAL SHARING

-When publishing a team folder, administrator can check eDisable further sharingf, to prevent users from sharing anything in the team folder.
+When publishing a team folder, administrator can check 'Disable further sharing', to prevent users from sharing anything in the team folder.
 You can access this setting after choosing your storage location.
 Click the "Create Team Folder" icon (1) and select your storage type (2), then select the "Disable further sharing" option (3).

 .. figure:: _static/image_s15_1_12.png
     :align: center